 We use information held about you in the following ways:

-- To provide clients with the professional counselling service that they request from us.
+- To provide clients with the professional counselling service requested from us.

 - To enable us to offer appropriate opportunities and support to our counsellors, receptionists and other volunteers.

-- To offer suitable counselling appointments, and to allocate clients and counsellors for regular counselling.
+- To offer suitable counselling appointments, and to allocate clients and counsellors for counselling.

 - To notify you about changes to your appointments and other changes to our services.